Resolution on Certain Questions in the History of Our Party since the Founding of the People's Republic of China: Background

 There remained disagreements until the last drafting stages, particularly regarding language introduced to criticize the Gang of Four and the years under Hua Guofeng.
 Although Ye Jianying, Deng Xiaoping, Chen Yun, Hu Yaobang, and Zhao Ziyang all approved the text, Hua Guofeng blocked the additions which included criticism about himself.
 In October 1980, the gathering of the 4,000 cadres took place, where any participants mentioned their suffering during the Cultural Revolution and called for a stronger criticism of Mao, with some calling for the resolution to be delayed so that the resolution could be as critical as possible.
-Deng insited that Mao’s status must be upheld, though regarding addressing the period under Hua, Deng said that "It seems that we shall have to write one."
-After the conference, Hu Qiaomu produced a new draft resolution and called for it to be finalized rapidly or otherwise risk “political unrest”.
+Deng insisted that Mao's status must be upheld, though regarding addressing the period under Hua, Deng said that "It seems that we shall have to write one."
+After the conference, Hu Qiaomu produced a new draft resolution and called for it to be finalized rapidly or otherwise risk "political unrest".

 On 19 May 1981, Deng complained about the document's preparation, saying that "People are waiting for it".
 He dismissed more discussions with the 4,000 cadres, instead announcing to the Politburo that the resolution would be published nationwide on 1 July 1981.
 Central Committee members proposed significant revisions at a meeting on 22 June 1981, leading Deng to reply "There is no time—the resolution must be finalized".
 On 26 June 1981, the Sixth Plenum of the CCP's Eleventh Central Committee accepted the resignation of Hua Guofeng as chairman.
 The next day, on 27 June, the Sixth Plenum of the Central Committee unanimously adopted the Resolution on Certain Questions in the History of Our Party since the Founding of the People's Republic of China.
 The Resolution assesses the legacy of the Mao era.